PraphulSamavedam/SavingEndangeredVoxCh/README.md

 NDVI Calculation:

-NDVI is calculated using the formula:
- NDVI = (NIR − Red NIR) +
-Red
-NDVI =
+NDVI = NDVI=(NIR+Red)/(NIR−Red)​
-NIR+Red
-NIR−Red
+Where:

-Where:  NIR is the near-infrared band of the satellite image.
+NIR represents the near-infrared light reflected by the vegetation.
-Red is the red band of the satellite image.
+Red represents the red light absorbed by the vegetation.

 Results
 The key outcomes of this project include: